 How Do You Cook Asparagus?

-There are many different ways to cook asparagus and asparagus recipes like:
+There are many different ways to cook asparagus and asparagus recipes!
+Here’s how to serve asparagus if you’re wondering what is the best way to eat asparagus!

 - Grilled asparagus with lemon